opencord/voltha-docs/howto/code/job-failures.rst

   - This is a normal development event, when it happens check the repository to determine the latest VERSION string, increment the value and include the VERSION file in your patch.
-  - ie: git commit --amend; git rebase; git review
+  - ie: git commit --amend; git rebase; git push --force-with-lease